-A nonspouse beneficiary who does not meet the criteria necessary to qualify as an Eligible Designated Beneficiary must generally deplete an Inherited IRA by no later than December 31 of the 10th year following the deceased IRA owner's year of death.
-In situations where a Traditional IRA owner passes away on or after their required beginning date, such nonspouse beneficiaries are also required to continue taking annual minimum distributions in addition to the requirement that the Inherited IRA be completely depleted within 10 years.
+Nonspouse beneficiaries who do not meet the criteria necessary to qualify as an Eligible Designated Beneficiary must generally deplete an Inherited IRA by no later than December 31 of the 10th year following the deceased IRA owner's year of death.
+In situations where a Traditional IRA owner passes away after their required beginning date, such nonspouse beneficiaries are also required to continue taking annual minimum distributions in addition to the requirement that the Inherited IRA be completely depleted within 10 years.

 The withdrawal options available for other types of beneficiaries such as estates, trusts, and charities can be quite complex depending on the type of IRA, the type of beneficiary, and the timing of the IRA owner's death.
-Nonetheless, there are frequently options available that can allow these types of beneficiaries to extend the taxsheltered benefits of Inherited IRAs.
+Nonetheless, there are frequently options available that can allow these types of beneficiaries to extend the tax-sheltered benefits of Inherited IRAs.